Recognize and Relieve Newborn Acid Reflux

 Esophageal Reflux or GER.

-It is simply due to baby's very new and immature digestive system.
-The
+It is simply due to the very new and immature digestive system.
+The relief tips below

 will be all you need to help your baby through this phase.